 Think of all the technology in your life.
 Personal computers, work computers, mobile devices, mobile phones.
 You backup your data on these devices regularly.
 (RIGHT!?).
 Your website is another set of data on a computer that needs to be backed up.

-Why backup your website?
+Why should you backup your website?

 Most of my clients are small business owners.
 They wear many hats, and manage most parts of their business themselves.
 For many business owners, their website is their whole business, or a primary source to generate new customers, leads, sales.
 Unbelievably, most new clients that come to me do not have any sort of website backup plan in place for their site.